clarkparsia/sbol/index.md

 to import DNA components from the [Registry of Standard Biological Parts](http://partsregistry.org/) at MIT.
 Other SPARQL endpoints can be defined in the tool to use components from a different source.

 SBOL Designer can be used either as a standalone program or a as a [Geneious](http://www.geneious.com/) plugin.
+You can download the distribution file from the links on the lef thand side.

 ## Quick tutorial